larean/obsinfo/information_files.rst

         note: "I like to write things down"
         sample_rate: 500

+(*note: this is a simplifed datalogger object which would not validate*).
 Most configuration specifications are made in the ``Network`` file, although `Instrument Component Configuration`_ specifications can also be made in the ``Instrumentation`` file (for example, to set the default amplifier gain).
 Specifications